dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 - **`dbt`**: A class compiled by dbt Core, unique to each model, enables you to run your Python code in the context of your dbt project and DAG.
 - **`session`**: A class representing your data platform’s connection to the Python backend.
 The session is needed to read in tables as DataFrames, and to write DataFrames back to tables.
 In PySpark, by convention, the `SparkSession` is named `spark`, and available globally.
 For consistency across platforms, we always pass it into the `model` function as an explicit argument called `session`.

 The `model()` function must return a single DataFrame.
-On Snowpark (Snowflake), this can be a Snowpark or Pandas DataFrame.
-On PySpark (Databricks + BigQuery), this can be a PySpark, Pandas, or Pandas-on-PySpark DataFrame.
-For more about choosing between Pandas and native DataFrames, see ["DataFrame API + syntax"](#dataframe-api--syntax).
+On Snowpark (Snowflake), this can be a Snowpark or pandas DataFrame.
+Via PySpark (Databricks + BigQuery), this can be a Spark, pandas, or pandas-on-Spark DataFrame.
+For more about choosing between pandas and native DataFrames, see ["DataFrame API + syntax"](#dataframe-api--syntax).

 When you `dbt run --select python_model`, dbt will prepare and pass in both arguments (`dbt` and `session`).
 All you have to do is define the function.
 This is how every single Python model should look: